jeffersonzaki/Factorial/README.md

 Finds the factorial of any positive number

 # What I Learned
-While loops
-Passsing a value
+While loop and Passsing a value